-iMKE provides the functionality to keep the operating system of Flatcar based worker nodes up to date.
-This feature will automatically install any updates released by the upstream vendor (Kinvolk) for Flatcar on the worker nodes.
+GKS provides the functionality to keep the operating system of Flatcar-based worker nodes up-to-date.
+This feature automatically installs any updates released by the upstream vendor (Kinvolk) for Flatcar on the worker nodes.

 Using the auto-update functionality is enabled by default.
 The following screenshot shows the creation of a machine deployment with auto-updater enabled:

-If you would like to take care of OS updates (and the reboots) yourself, it is possible to disable the automatic updates of the worker nodes by selecting the
+If you would like to take care of OS updates (and the reboots) yourself, you can disable the automatic updates of the worker nodes by selecting the

 Disable auto-update checkbox:

 We highly encourage our users to use the auto-update feature to keep your infrastructure safe.